 I've been with KAIT for about 10 years on and off and it was the best thing for me ever.
 She helped me grow as a singer in more ways than I can count.
 She is one of the best people that I know and I love her to death.
 Thanks for all the fun an experience KAIT!

-When I start with a new singing students, I get to know you and your voice and how you feel about your voice.
-Discuss specific goals and areas of desired improvement and then we get right to work.
+When I start with someone new, I get to know you and your voice and how you feel about your voice.
+We then discuss specific goals and areas of desired improvement and then we get right to work.
 I always start by laying a strong foundation of breath support by doing a regular regimen of core strengthening, and reviewing a basic anatommical review of how the voice works and how to keep it strong and healthy.
 I work on range building, tone, color, belting, head vs. chest voice, mix voice and recommend that we always have song material to work on together so we're constantly applying what we're learning with vocal exercises to the songs that you most want to sing.

 -BFA from the Actor Training Program at the University of Utah under the direction of Kenneth Washington